Mohammad Hussein Fadlallah

 Fadlallah was sometimes called the "spiritual mentor" of Hezbollah in the media, although this was disputed by other sources.
 He was also the target of several assassination attempts, including the 1985 Beirut car bombing.

-His death was followed by a huge turnout in Lebanon, visits by virtually all major political figures across the Lebanese spectrum, and statements of condolence from across the greater Middle East region; but it also led to controversy in the west and a denunciation in Israel.
+His death was followed by a huge turnout in Lebanon, visits by virtually all major political figures across the Lebanese spectrum, and statements of condolence from across the greater Middle East region; but it also led to controversy in the West and a denunciation in Israel.

 Early life

 Fadlallah was born in the Iraqi Shia shrine city of Najaf on 16 November 1935.
 His parents, Abdulraouf Fadlullah and al-Hajja Raoufa Hassan Bazzi, had migrated there from the village of 'Aynata in south Lebanon in 1928 to learn theology.
 By the time of his birth, his father was already a Muslim scholar.

 Education

-Fadlallah went first to a traditional school (Kuttāb) to learn the Quran and the basic skills of reading and writing.
-He soon left and went to a more "modern" school that was established by the publisher Jamiat Muntada Al-Nasher where he remained for two years and studied in the third and fourth elementary classes.

-At these schools he began studying the religious sciences at a very young age.
-He started to read the Al-Ajurrumiyya when he was nine years old, and then he read Qatr al-Nada wa Bal Al-Sada (Ibn Hisham).

-He completed Sutouh in which the student reads the book and listens to his teacher's explanation.
-He also studied the Arabic language, logic and Jurisprudence, and did not need another teacher until he studied the second part of the course known as Kifayat at Usul which he studied with an Iranian teacher named Sheikh mujtaba Al-Linkarani.
-He attended the so-called Bahth Al-Kharij in which the teacher does not restrict himself to a certain book but gives more or less free lectures.
-Fadlallah published a minor periodical before going to Lebanon.
-At the age of ten, he put out a handwritten literary journal with some of his friends.
+Fadlallah began his education starting with learning the Quran and the alphabet in seminary classes in a Quranic Kuttab School in Najaf, including basic skills of writing and reading.
+He later on began in an Islamic School in Najaf called Muntada al-Nashir which was recently formed at that time.

+Poetry gave great inspiration to Fadlallah from magazines such as al-Katib published in Egypt and already from a teenager, he began to write poetry himself.
+He also showed critical views towards the occupation of Palestine in 1947 by publishing a poem for the public by the age of 12.
+By that time, he had begun his religious studies in a Hawza school.
+However, the Hawza school in Najaf focused exclusively on legal studies and his poetry was not well received.
+This did not stop him from continuing writing poetry and Najaf had a guiding school for poets called Muntada al-Nashir which he joined later on.
+He also got support from his uncle who was also a poet himself and meant that poetry was important to achieve greater understanding of Islam.